(Top 3) Olympic Queen Mattresses (66 x 80) + The Complete Shopping Guide (Apr 2021)

-Mattress Insider Luxury Gel Foam Mattress: This dual-sided mattress is made from rapid-response, Certipur-us memory foam for improved support and recovery, but it’s also infused with gel on one side and uses open-cell technology to prevent overheating.
-In addition to the foam mattress itself, each order also comes with an organic cotton cover that’s durable and eco-friendly.
+Mattress Insider Luxury Gel Foam Mattress: Yes we’re biased and we do think we make the best Olympic Queen Mattresses on the planet! 🙂 This dual-sided mattress is made from rapid-response, Certipur-us memory foam for improved support and recovery, but it’s also infused with gel on one side and uses open-cell technology to prevent overheating.
+In addition to the foam mattress itself, each mattress also comes with an organic cotton cover that’s durable and eco-friendly.
 Over 15,000 customers have felt the difference with this product, and since it comes in an Olympic queen size, you can enjoy 6 extra inches of sleeping space.

-Best Eco Friendly Latex Foam Olympic Queen Mattress
+[Most Eco Friendly] Latex Foam Olympic Queen Mattress

-Mattress Insider Latex Mattress: Sourced from real rubber trees, this latex mattress is free from fillers, toxic additives, and chemical flame-retardants.
+Mattress Insider Latex Mattress: Sourced from real rubber trees and soy plant based high density foam, this mattress is free from fillers, toxic additives, and chemical flame-retardants.
 It’s also extra-firm to prevent body aches and can last for well over two decades — but it comes with a 20-year manufacturer’s warranty just in case.
 Each one also includes an organic cotton cover.

 Mattress Insider Park Meadows Pocketed Coil Mattress II: With an overall rating of 4.79 stars, this mattress uses both breathable open-cell foam and advanced, individually pocketed coils.
 The result?
 A soft yet supportive mattress that’s ideal for master bedrooms and guest bedrooms alike.
 The quilted cover has a luxurious suede border and is double-insulated to improve comfort levels.